opconWizard/opcon-docs/docs/job-types/zos.md

     characters.
 - Each override (@) or symbolic (&) definition is separated by two backslashes (\\\\).
-- When the z/OS LSAM encounters an \"&name=\"     symbolic, it scans each JCL statement for an operand match.
+- When the z/OS LSAM encounters an "&name="     symbolic, it scans each JCL statement for an operand match.
-- Only operands are changed by an \"&\" symbolic override.
-To qualify for replacement, an operand must be preceded by a comma or a blank and include an \"=\" sign (e.g., all instances of UNIT=xxxxx is substituted using &UNIT=SYSDA).
+- Only operands are changed by an "&" symbolic override.
+To qualify for replacement, an operand must be preceded by a comma or a blank and include an "=" sign (e.g., all instances of UNIT=xxxxx is substituted using &UNIT=SYSDA).
-- The \"@\" overrides should not be confused with \"&\" symbolics.
+- The "@" overrides should not be confused with "&" symbolics.
     Overrides are placeholders for data and symbolics are replacements of very specific data in a specific field enclosed in specific delimiters.
 Symbolics reference operands only.